harvesthq/api/Sections/Time Tracking.md

 GET `/daily`

-Retrieves entries for the today paired with the projects and tasks that can be added to the timesheet by the requesting user.
+Retrieves entries for today paired with the projects and tasks that can be added to the timesheet by the requesting user.

 GET `/daily/#{day_of_the_year}/#{year}`